Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Created a Wall class for all types of walls.
 Includes boundary walls and the Fountain.
 All created instances of walls are now Wall objects.
 This also resolves a problem where some wall sprites would not be illuminated because of imprecision in converting between sprite and dungeon coordinates.
 The Dungeon class now has functions for removing walls.
 - Completely eliminated the wall_sprites vector
 - Removed the monster_name, item_name, and overlap variables from the _Tile_ struct
+- Reclassified Doors as Walls which also allows them to be destroyed.
+- Added wallObject variable to _Tile_ struct to allow simple/fast access to walls if they need to be destroyed